leslie-smith1112/PhyloFrame/README.md

 Expression data and sample batches used are included in the R package data.

 #### Functional Interaction Network
 Functional interaction networks used in PhyloFrame are from Humanbase and can be downloaded here: https://hb.flatironinstitute.org/download.
 We use the mammary epithelium, thyroid, and uterine endometrium networks in the associated paper.
 We use the Full network in our analysis, however any network with the format  [Node 1 (HUGO Symbol)][Node 2(HUGO Symbol )][posterior prob., with known edges set to 1][posterior prob.] below can be used - if genes are not in HUGO format, such as the ones downloaded from Humanbase, you must annotate them to get them into HUGO format.
-The script we used to do this is provided along with a slurm file: `run_network_annotation.sh`.
+The script we used to do this is provided: `run_network_annotation.sh`.
 Hummanbase network columns are as follows: [entrez gene id 1][entrez gene id 2][posterior prob., with known edges set to 1][posterior prob.]
 We use the [posterior prob., with known edges set to 1] connection in our analysis and drop the fourth column.

 ```{network file format}
 5983	1663	1	0.217193